-Shayla Raquel is a writer and an editor.
-She’s also an introvert.
-She started ShaylaRaquel.com to help other introverts market themselves with great, practical tips on marketing from Wall Street Journal bestselling authors, email marketing tips and tricks, and even how to create the best author website for your brand.
+Shayla Raquel is an expert editor, seasoned writer, and author-centric marketer.
+She started ShaylaRaquel.com to help new and established authors market themselves with great, practical tips on marketing from Wall Street Journal bestselling authors, email marketing tips and tricks, and even how to create the best author website for your brand.

 Joanna Penn, author, started TheCreativePenn.com to help authors write, publish, and market their books.
 She’s got a ton of good advice about self-publishing; how to market your book; and how to make a living from your writing.
 Joanna is a bestselling author who writes under the name J.F.
 Penn and an award-winning entrepreneur, podcaster, and YouTuber.